 1.2.
 What is Reactive Programming?

 The term, “reactive,” refers to programming models that are built around reacting to changes.
-It is built around publisher-subscriber pattern (observer pattern).
+It is built around the publisher-subscriber pattern (observer pattern).
 In the reactive style of programming, we make a request for resources and start performing other things.
-When the data is available, we get the notification along with data information of the call back function.
+When the data is available, we get the notification along with data in the callback function.
 The callback function handles the response as per application/user needs.

 One important thing to remember is back pressure.
-In non-blocking code, it becomes important to control the rate of events so that a fast producer does not overwhelm its destination.
+In non-blocking code, back-pressure controls the rate of events so that a fast producer does not overwhelm its destination.

 2. Reactive Streams API

-The new Reactive Streams API was created by engineers from Netflix, Pivotal, Lightbend, RedHat, Twitter, and Oracle, among others and are now part of Java 9.
+The new Reactive Streams API was created by engineers from Netflix, Pivotal, Lightbend, RedHat, Twitter, and Oracle, among others and is now part of Java 9.
 It defines four interfaces:

 public interface Publisher<T> {